The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Day 4: Take a relaxation break

 The way you choose to relax is up to you.
 It’s just important that it helps you let go of stress.
 “Stress is the enemy of cognitive health,” says Dr. Small.
-“Stress hormones temporarily impair memory.”
-Research has found that long-term stress is associated with reduced brain tissue in areas of the brain that balance emotions, impulse control and important physical functions.
+“Stress hormones temporarily impair memory.

 Need ideas for winding down?
 Some ways to relax that have been shown to calm your mind and ease tension in your body include:5